beautiful-numbers/lehmer-lean/README.md

 `Lean/Lehmer/Pipeline/CaseBBridge.lean`

-The Case B bridge does not itself carry the mathematical proof.
-It records that a candidate in the global Case B range is routed to the Case B mathematical layer.
+The Case B bridge records that a candidate in the global Case B range is routed to the Case B mathematical layer.

 Important objects: